 Tel : (+33)1/42784325

 Tél. : 33 1 42 60 17 91 et 33 1 42 96 06 36

 Fax : 33 1 42 61 34 06

 12 Rue Vielle du Temple, Paris, 75004

-Plan to arrive on Thursday or latest by noon on Friday.
-The first workshop session will begin at 2pm on Friday.
-Flights from the States are often in the evenings, which mean you could fly Wednesday evening, and arrive in Paris on Thursday and give yourself an evening to get acclimated before the workshop begins.
+Plan to arrive on Saturday or latest by noon on Sunday.
+The first workshop session will begin at 2pm on Sunday.
+Flights from the States are often in the evenings, which mean you could fly Friday evening, and arrive in Paris on Saturdaty and give yourself an evening to get acclimated before the workshop begins.